ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 1. [TakeCommand (TCC) command-line v31+](https://jpsoft.com/all-downloads/all-downloads.html), which can also be installed with Winget via the command: ```winget install JPSoft.tcmd```.

 1. My full [Clairevironment](https://github.com/ClaireCJS/clairecjs_bat/) (this project).
-It is built on top of my own personal environment layer and cannot exist outside of it.  ```git.exe -clone https://github.com/ClaireCJS/clairecjs_bat/``` then move the BAT-file folder (#1, not #2) into ```c:\bat\``` ....
+It is built on top of my own personal environment layer and cannot exist outside of it.  ```git.exe clone https://github.com/ClaireCJS/clairecjs_bat/``` then move the BAT-file folder (#1, not #2) into ```c:\bat\``` ....
 Technically you probably only need about 30 of these files, but detangling things is a lot of effort.

-1. Cygwin or other comparable version of ```sort``` and ```uniq``` utilities
+1. Cygwin or other comparable version of ```sort.exe``` and ```uniq.exe``` utilities

-1. For automatic file-trash cleanup across an entire computer, you will need the ```everything``` service to track files.
+1. Optoinal: For automatic file-trash cleanup across an entire computer, you will need the ```everything``` service to track files.
 (Use ```start-everything.bat``` to start it, if it doesn't start automatically.)

-1. For WinAmp integration: the [WinampNowPlayingToFile plugin](https://github.com/Aldaviva/WinampNowPlayingToFile), configured so that the 2ⁿᵈ line of its output file is the full filename of the currently playing song.
+1. Optional: For WinAmp integration: the [WinampNowPlayingToFile plugin](https://github.com/Aldaviva/WinampNowPlayingToFile), configured so that the 2ⁿᵈ line of its output file is the full filename of the currently playing song.
 This allows instant no-resource any-computer access to the location of which song file is currently playing in WinAmp, allowing us to have commands that operate on "whatever song we are currently listening to".

 ____________________________________________________________________________________________________________